Summer Hours

 Summer Hours (L'Heure d'été) is a 2008 French drama film written and directed by Olivier Assayas.
 It is the second in a series of films produced by the Musée d'Orsay, after Flight of the Red Balloon.
-In the film, two brothers and a sister witness the disappearance of their childhood memories when they must relinquish the family belongings after the death of their mother.
+In the film, two brothers and a sister witness the disappearance of their childhood memories when they must relinquish a family summer house and collection after the death of their mother.
 The film was a critical triumph in the United States.